Loris1123/CryptoPlayground/README.md

 It's probably not useful to anybody.

 I've chosen Rust as a language for no deep reason.
 I just want to learn the language.

+## How to use

+    Specify what you want to do by choosing one of the followng arguments The following arguments are available
+    --help	Print this helptext
+    --lfsr	Start the Linear-Feedback-Shift-Register
+    --feistel	Start the Feistelcrypt